spatie/blink/README.md

 $blink = new \Spatie\Blink\Blink()
 ```

-You can call the following methods on it
+You can call the following methods on it:

 ### put
 ```php